nixpanic/kubernetes-csi-addons/README.md

 the CSI-nodeplugin containers.
 The side-car registers itself by creating a `CSIAddonsNode` CR that the CSI-Addons Controller can use to connect to the side-car and execute operations.

+### Authentication

+A `kube-rbac-proxy` sidecar is receiving the gRPC procedures from the CSI-Addons Controller.
+The proxy provides a TLS endpoint, with automatic certificate generation.
+Each connection that the CSI-Addons Controller makes to the CSI-driver contains a Token from a ServiceAccount that the proxy validates agains the Kubernetes TokenReview API.
+This ensures that the CSI-Addons Controller has permissions to execute the CSI-Addons procedures, and other clients connecting to the CSI-driver get rejected.

+#### Token Details and Role Base Access Control

+As part of the access review that is done on the Token, the permissions it grants should include a `nonResourceURL` and have the `csi-addons` Audience.

 ### `csi-addons` executable